Secrets of the Beehive: Background and recording

-The entire album was quickly written in about two inspired weeks shortly after Sylvian's extensive press tour for Gone to Earth, but for the recording Sylvian ran out of budget and was unable to complete the album the way he envisioned it.
-Sylvian said that although he liked the material on the album, it was "something of a failure" because the centerpiece was missing.
-The missing piece was the song "Ride", which was later completed and finally released 2000 on the compilation album Everything and Nothing.
-Sylvian said: "I was crushed when I wasn't able to finish it first time around due to time and budget constraints."
+Although the final released version of Secrets of the Beehive was acclaimed by music critics, Sylvian ran out of time and budget and was unable to complete the album the way he envisioned it, and saw it as "something of a failure" because the "centrepiece" was missing.
+The missing piece was the song "Ride", which was later completed and finally released in 2000 on the compilation album Everything and Nothing.
+Sylvian told a Q&A session on his website, "I was crushed when I wasn't able to finish it first time around due to time and budget constraints."